jeffreya/Markdown-Templates/README.md

 - In error-codes you provide: A list of error codes and their long descriptions.
 Short descriptions are provided in the proto.
 - In corvid-specfic-functions you provide: The list of parameters and their details for corvid-specific functions and return objects.
 - In corvid-code-examples you provide: Simple and complex code examples for Corvid, including example name, description, and code.
+- proto-information is a list of the information you need to provide in the proto files for each endpoint.

 Notes:
 >  - This repo is a template repo so you can use it as a template in the repo for your API.